rivalee/rivalee_old.github.io/about.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: default-neue
+title: About

 ---

 # About

 I'm a designer and illustrator living in London.
+I graduated from the RCA in 2019, specialising in illustration.
+I also have a background working as a designer for technology companies.

-I create experimental stories, and aim for a mood of absurdity which nevertheless feels emotionally resonant.
-I also make paintings and drawings.
+I create experimental stories, aiming for a mood of absurdity which feels emotionally resonant, and also make paintings and drawings.

 I'm always interested in illustration commissions and collaborations.
 Get in touch!